PART THREE– Israel to Bernalillo (cont.)

 (Click HERE to listen to Crossroads, or to read the lyrics.)

 Paul related to us a dream he had in 1979.
 He writes:

-Victor’s note at time of posting, in 2012: I see the Iraq invasion as the fulfillment of this dream.
+Victor’s note at time of posting, in 2012: I see the Iraq invasion and continuing conflict with Muslim nations as the fulfillment of this dream.